Upper School Summer Enrichments

 Algebra I Refresher (Prep for Algebra 2 and PreCalculus)

 This non-graded course provides a targeted review of Algebra.
 Intended for the student who has studied Algebra 1 level topics but seeks a solid review to proceed with higher math courses or to prepare for standardized testing.
 Successful completion of this course will not substitute for Algebra I credit for transcript purposes.
-This would be a great course for students about to enter Algebra II.
+This would be a great course for students about to enter Algebra II, rather than memorizing formulas, enabling students to solve large classes of problems.

 This class is open to students in grades 9 through 12 who have completed Algebra 1